7RU7H/Archive/Tools/Impacket/Impacket-Cheatsheet.md

 ## GetNPUsers.py

-ASREP Roasting - For users that do not require Kerberos preauthentiation: 'Do not require Kerberos preauthentication' set (UF_DONT_REQUIRE_PREAUTH).
+ASREP Roasting - For users that do not require Kerberos preauthentiation: 'Do not require Kerberos preauthentication set (UF_DONT_REQUIRE_PREAUTH).
 Output is compatible with JtR:[[John-The-Ripper-Cheatsheet]] use `-format hashcat` for  hashcat: [[Hashcat-Cheatsheet]].
 ```bash
 GetNPUsers.py  -dc-ip $IP -request '$domain/'
 GetNPUsers.py  -dc-ip $IP -request '$domain/' -format hashcat